fvn70/converter/README.md

 # converter
 Unit Converter
-JetBrains Academy project allow you convert measurement units of length, weight and temperature.
+JetBrains Academy project allow you to convert measurement units of length, weight and temperature.